Full Circle (Doctor Who): Writing

-Smith submitted his script for the serial's first episode on March 22.
-Happy with the script, Bidmead commissioned the script for the next three episodes three days later, which Smith turned in on his deadline of April 25.
+Smith submitted his script for the serial's first episode on 22 March.
+Happy with the script, Bidmead commissioned the script for the next three episodes three days later, which Smith turned in on his deadline of 25 April.
 The first draft of the serial differed in many ways from Smith's original outline.
 Besides adding the elements of Adric and E-Space, Bidmead and Smith developed the serial's focus on evolution, devising the origin of the Alzarians as Marshmen who had evolved to resemble the long-dead Terradonians.
 The first draft also added the elements of the Deciders and the hierarchy of Alzarian society.
 Smith imagined Adric as a runaway whose family had been killed in an accident engineered by Decider Draith, solidifying his anti-authority attitude.
 He also devised the character's badge for mathematical excellence.
 The production team removed the giant spiders from the script, prompted by the failure of an effect on an episode of Blake's 7.
 Smith replaced them with smaller crab spiders.

 Smith's scripts went through four drafts in all.
-Although initially surprised at Bidmead's changes, Smith characterized the development process as collaborative.
+Although initially surprised at Bidmead's changes, Smith characterised the development process as collaborative.
 He described Bidmead's contribution as growing throughout the serial, with Part One being mostly his own.
 Nathan-Turner asked Smith to revise his first draft of the final episode, which he felt did not sufficiently involve the Doctor as an active character.
-The treatment of the Marshchild was also changed from the first draft, in which Omril tortures it.
-Smith also inserted a continuity reference to Meglos upon reading its script.
+The treatment of the Marshchild was also changed from the first draft, in which a character named Omril tortures it.
+Smith also inserted a continuity reference to 1980's Meglos upon reading its script.
 Bidmead and Nathan-Turner encouraged other continuity references to season 15's The Invasion of Time and the season 16's The Key To Time arc to develop the Doctor and Romana's approach to their situation.
 The production team issued rehearsal scripts on 30 May.
-Nathan-Turner did not like Smith's title for the serial, leading Bidmead to reissue the scripts with the new title Full Circle on June 19, displeasing Smith.
+Nathan-Turner did not like Smith's title for the serial, leading Bidmead to reissue the scripts with the new title Full Circle on 19 June, displeasing Smith.
 The new title was worked into Decider Draith's last words in Part One to clue the audience in on Alzarius' process of evolution.
 The serial's ending gained a new scene in which the Doctor shows the Deciders how to activate the Starliner, replacing an ending in which Adric is explicitly shown stowing on board the TARDIS as its scanner shows the Marshmen returning to the swamp.
 On 2 June, Peter Grimwade was chosen to direct the serial.
-Grimwade was a friend of Nathan-Turner's, and had worked as a production assistant and, more recently, a writer for the show on a planned serial called Xeraphin.
+Grimwade was a friend of Nathan-Turner's, and had worked as a production assistant on six prior serials.
+More recently, he had been hired as a writer for the show on a planned serial called Xeraphin, later produced as Time-Flight.